yucheols/yucheols.github.io/_pages/github.md

 [ENMwrap](https://github.com/yucheols/ENMwrap){: .btn .btn--info .text-center}

 <span style="font-size: 13pt;"> This is an R package that I started to develop recently.
 It is essentially a collection of custom functions that I've wrote to run models for my senior research thesis.
 This package utilizes existing R packages for running MaxEnt ecological niche models (ENMs), with options to test multiple species and background datasets.
-It also includes other miscellaneous functions to help with data formatting, plotting, etc. __Currently under development__ </span>
+It also includes other miscellaneous functions to help with data formatting, plotting, etc. __Currently under development.__ </span>

 [ENMs in R](https://github.com/yucheols/ENMs_In_R){: .btn .btn--info .text-center}